-Despite these exceptions, federal courts do not usually excuse the exhaustion requirement; they expect the state courts to deal with all of your claims.
-And even if a court excuses your failure to exhaust state remedies, you will likely end up with another problem known as "procedural default."
-In one case, a New York prisoner was found to have exhausted state remedies even though he did not clearly raise the issue on direct appeal.
-In this case, New York State law did not allow the prisoner to raise a claim in a collateral attack (Article 440 motion) if he failed to raise the claim on direct appeal in state court.
-Since the prisoner did not raise the claim in a collateral attack, he did not have any other remedies in state court.
+state law did not allow the incarcerated person to raise a claim in a collateral attack (Article 440 motion) if he failed to raise the claim on direct appeal in state court.
+Since the incarcerated person did not raise the claim in a collateral attack, he did not have any other remedies in state court.
 The federal court therefore excused his failure to exhaust the claim.
 However, the federal court will probably still bar his habeas petition because he committed procedural default by failing to raise the claim on direct appeal as required by state law.
-So even though this failure helped the prisoner avoid the exhaustion requirement, the same failure could still prevent him from getting his writ of habeas corpus.
+So even though this failure helped the incarcerated person avoid the exhaustion requirement, the same failure could still prevent him from getting his writ of habeas corpus.
 In short, you should not rely on exceptions to the exhaustion requirement because they are rarely granted.